metanav/Marketplace_of_Devices/README.md

 ```

 To build a Decision Trees model please use the notebook notebooks/Service_Provider_Decision_Tree_Classifier.ipynb.
 The model is serialized and saved to file using pickle module.
 The saved model is not portable across different python build so please build the model on the same machine or the machine with similar python build (32bit or 64bit).
+We used Raspberry Pi 4 for all setup.

 The full example code which uses the model for decision can be found at industry-marketplace-python-helper/service_provider.py.

 After starting up Service Provider and Service Requester servers, run following command to listen on CFP callback.

 ```
-python3 industry-marketplace-python-helper/service_provider.py
+$ python3 industry-marketplace-python-helper/service_provider.py
 ```

 The CFP request can be sent using UI by selecting "Drone Connectivity Provision" operation or running following command.

 ```
-python3 industry-marketplace-python-helper/service_requester.py  drone_connectivity_provision
+$ python3 industry-marketplace-python-helper/service_requester.py  drone_connectivity_provision
 ```

 Please set name and ip address/port in the service_requester.py and service_provider.py according to your set up.